Teleportation criteria based on maximum eigenvalue of the shared $d\otimes d$ dimenional mixed state: Beyond Singlet

 \section{Teleportation Criteria in terms of maximum eigenvalue}

 In this section, we derive a criterion for the usefulness of the shared $d\otimes d$ dimensional NPT entangled states in quantum teleportation.
-In particular, for $2\otimes 2$ dimensional entangled states, the derived criterion may be useful in a situation when singlet fraction calculated before sending a qubit through the local environment is less than equal to $\frac{1}{2}$.
-This means that if we don't use local environment to increase the value of singlet fraction even then our criterion can detect whether the shared resource state is useful for teleportation or not.\\ \textbf{Lemma-1:} The maximum eigenvalue of an arbitrary $d\otimes d$ dimensional quantum state $\rho$ is always greater equal to singlet fraction of $\rho$ i.e. mathematically, it can be expressed as
+In particular, for $2\otimes 2$ dimensional entangled states, the derived criterion may be useful in a situation when singlet fraction calculated before sending a qubit through the local environment is less than or equal to $\frac{1}{2}$.
+This means that if we don't use local environment to increase the value of singlet fraction, our criterion can still detect whether the shared resource state is useful for teleportation or not.\\ \textbf{Lemma 1:} The maximum eigenvalue of an arbitrary $d\otimes d$ dimensional quantum state $\rho$ is always greater than or equal to the singlet fraction of $\rho$.
+Mathematically, it can be expressed as

-where $\lambda_{max}(\rho)$ denote the maximum eigenvalue of $\rho$.\\ \textbf{Proof:} Let us start with the definition of a singlet fraction given in (\ref{defsingfrac}), which can be re-expressed as
+where $\lambda_{max}(\rho)$ denote the maximum eigenvalue of $\rho$.\\ \textbf{Proof:} Let us start with the definition of the singlet fraction given in (\ref{defsingfrac}), which can be re-expressed as

-Hence proved.\\ The inequality in the third step is a consequence of the result-1 and the last equality follows from a well known fact that the two quantum states $(U_{A} \otimes U_{B})\rho(U_{A}^{\dagger}\otimes U_{B}^{\dagger})$ and $\rho$ have same set of eigenvalues \cite{ziman}.
-This result has already been achieved in \cite{juan} but in different context.\\ \textbf{Theorem-1:} If $\lambda_{max}(\rho)$ denote the maximum eigenvalue of $d\otimes d$ dimensional quantum state $\rho$, then
+Hence proved.\\ The inequality in the third step is a consequence of the result 1 and the last equality follows from a well known fact that the two quantum states $(U_{A} \otimes U_{B})\rho(U_{A}^{\dagger}\otimes U_{B}^{\dagger})$ and $\rho$ have same set of eigenvalues \cite{ziman}.
+Therefore, we have provided the alternative proof of this result that has already been obtained in \cite{juan}.\\ \textbf{Lemma 2:} If $\lambda_{max}(\rho)$ denotes the maximum eigenvalue of $d\otimes d$ dimensional quantum state $\rho$, then